viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 ### Configure your mock robot

-Next, [configure your robot](/manage/configuration/) to represent your robot's hardware.
+[Configure your robot](/manage/configuration/) to represent your robot's hardware.

-If you were using actual hardware, this process would tell `viam-server` what hardware is attached to it and how to communicate with it.
+If you were using actual hardware, this process would provide `viam-server` with the information what hardware is attached to it and how to communicate with it.
-Since you don't have physical hardware, you will use `fake` components.
+For this robot, you configure `viam-server` to use `fake` components that emulate physical hardware:

 1. Create a new [robot](/manage/fleet/robots/) in your organization and location on [app.viam.com](https://app.viam.com/).
 2. Go to the new robot's **Config** tab.